-With the recent below freezing temperatures my garden ghost routine of covering pots with sheets to keep them from freezing has begun.
+Hello fellow readers, With the recent below-freezing temperatures, my garden ghost routine of covering pots with sheets to keep them from freezing has begun.
 Admittedly it’s silly as acceptance that the growing season is over will eventually set in; about when I grow weary of the ritual or when the ghosts are more in view than the plants left in hiding.

-Potted gardens have become more than annuals as many include perennials and even small shrubs to kick them up a notch.
-Mary’ hug-a-tree’ feels guilty letting plants that can come back die in their pots, but truly it’s okay to let them go.
-Our annuals are perennials in warmer zones after all so what are we supposed to do, save the world?
+Potted gardens have become more than annuals; many include perennials and even small shrubs to kick them up a notch.
+Mary’ hug-a-tree’ feels guilty for letting plants that can come back die in their pots, but letting them go is okay.
+Our annuals are perennials in warmer zones, so what are we supposed to do, save the world?
 Sound convincing?
-I’m not buying it and neither is Ron from Bangor who asked how to overwinter his pots.
-I’ll bet Ron has ghosts too (smile).
+I’m not buying it, and neither is Ron from Bangor, PA, who asked how to overwinter his pots.
+I’ll bet Ron has ghosts, too (smile).

-Concrete, glazed or terracotta pots with or without plants will crack if left out in the winter with the exception of the fancy schmancy ones made to withstand old man winter.
-Generally fiberglass, polyethylene, or structural foam pots can remain outside and while insulating, even plants that are suitable in our zone will suffer from the freezing and thawing of roots if left unprotected.
-Some say that 2 zones hardier (zone 3 plants in zone 5 for instance) may overwinter just fine.
-Still they can be easily killed if water accumulates and freezes so be sure they drain well.
+Concrete, glazed, or terracotta pots with or without plants will crack if left out in the winter, except for the fancy schmancy ones made to withstand old man winter.
+Generally, fiberglass, polyethylene, or structural foam pots can remain outside.
+While insulating, even plants that are suitable in our zone will suffer from the freezing and thawing of roots if left unprotected.
+Some say that two zones hardier (zone 3 plants in zone 5, for instance) may overwinter just fine.
+Still, plants can be easily killed if water accumulates and freezes, so be sure they drain well.

-Regardless of your technique, roots must never dry out so keep plants moist until the first hard freeze and check the soil whenever the temperature rises above 40°F. Lastly it’s important to allow your plants to go dormant before putting them to rest.
+Regardless of your technique, roots must never dry out, so keep plants moist until the first hard freeze and check the soil whenever the temperature rises above 40°F. Lastly, allowing your plants to go dormant is essential before putting them to rest.
 So maybe my garden ghosts aren’t so silly after all?
 Boo!